On extracting variable Herbrand disjunctions: A concrete example

 \section{A concrete example}

-Our example will consist of a simple result from proof mining (see e.g. \cite[Lemma 6.3]{KohLeu10}), which already contains the core of the argument from which the variable Herbrand disjunction which we have presented before arises.
-We shall spell out the proof in detail in order to help with the formalization and the extraction.
+We shall now show how our results can elucidate the example given as motivation in the Introduction.
+In the first step, we shall spell out the non-quantitative proof in detail in order to help with the formalization and the extraction.